-Join us for the annual Andy MacMillan Memorial Lecture 2020 and to announce the A&DS and RIAS Scottish Student Awards shortlist.
-Now in its 19th year, the awards show the five schools of architecture and recognise theirs and their students outstanding achievements.
+This year’s Andy MacMillan Memorial Lecture and the 19th A&DS and RIAS Scottish Student Awards shortlist announcement was held on 24th of Septemeber 2020.
+The event was exclusively online and exhibited the outstanding talents of students at five Scottish schools of architecture.
 As ever, the awards mark the quality of Scottish architectural education.

 About Jude Barber, Collective Architecture